 Breast lifts, on the other hand, are generally age-related procedures that correct the position of the breast by removing skin, fat, and excess breast tissue.
 Breast lifts are commonly performed after pregnancy or as women age so that breasts remain high and perky.
 Many mature women face difficulty with their self-confidence when the shape of the breasts changes as a result of the natural aging process.
-Just like a face lift, a breast lift rejuvenates the appearance of the breast.
+Just like a facelift, a breast lift rejuvenates the appearance of the breast.

 Combining Breast Implant and Lift

-Those differences considered, it’s important to understand that breast implants and breast lifts are commonly combined into one procedure.
+Those differences are considered it’s important to understand that breast implants and breast lifts are commonly combined into one procedure.
 Depending on your aesthetic goals, it’s possible to use a breast lift to remove excess loose tissue and also use implants to correct the shape of the breasts.
 There is no reason why women must choose one or the other to achieve their aesthetic goals.
 If you want to combine breast implants with a breast lift, please let us know during your consultation.

 2. How Do Breast Implants Work?